 The manufacturer for IV edaravone submitted a cost-utility analysis to CADTH comparing IV edaravone + SOC versus SOC alone (which included interdisciplinary supportive care + riluzole).
 Given that our model assumes that the treatment efficacy for oral edaravone is in line with the IV form, the CADTH assessment of IV edaravone offers a useful comparison.
-The evaluation used a Markov model based the King's ALS staging system over a lifetime time-horizon using a three-month cycle length and a 1.5% discount rate for costs and health outcomes.
+The evaluation used a Markov model based the King's ALS staging system over a lifetime time-horizon using a threemonth cycle length and a 1.5% discount rate for costs and health outcomes.
 The manufacturer assumed that the treatment effect would be constant across all ALS stages and that patients could only move to adjacent health states.
 These assumptions were revised in the CADTH reanalysis to allow for non-adjacent health state progression and treatment effects to vary according to stage.
+Key differences between our model and the CADTH reanalysis of the manufacturer's submitted model include: baseline distribution of patient's according to King's staging (more patients at Stage 1 in the CADTH report vs. our model), continued treatment effect applied for edaravone from stages 1 through 4b, discount rate (1.5% in the CADTH report vs. 3% in our model), incremental CE ratio's calculated based on stratified results according to initial stage of disease (CADTH report vs. overall in our model), and utility estimates used (general population in the CADTH report vs. patient-derived in our model).